ThatFruedDued/blooket-utility/README.md

 # Features

+# Injectables
+The easiest way to add your own (or other community members') features and code to this script.
+Click "Add Injectable", enter the URL, and be on your way!

+# Built-In Prefs and Scripts

 ## Essential Patches
 Adds some essential patches to the game's code to allow the script to remain executing.
 Keep this enabled unless you really, *really* know what you are doing.